 David Buchanan grew up in Minnesota and received degrees from North Dakota State University and the University of Nebraska.
 He joined the faculty of Oklahoma State University in 1980 and was named as Graduates of Distinction Professor in 2005.
 His research at OSU was in both swine and beef cattle breeding.
-His research contributed to understanding of such diverse topics as breed usage, paternal heterosis, the value of boar test stations, selection for growth in cattle, the value of Milk EPDs and genotype x environment interactions.
+His research contributed to an understanding of such diverse topics as breed usage, paternal heterosis, the value of boar test stations, selection for growth in cattle, the value of Milk EPDs, and genotype x environment interactions.

-His teaching career has been striking for its diversity, innovation and concern for students.
+His teaching career has been striking for its diversity, innovation, and concern for students.
 He has taught courses in breeding and genetics as well as many other topics.
 He provided the original vision and structure for the popular “Breeds of Livestock” website.
 He retired from OSU and joined the faculty at NDSU in 2007.
-He was named as the associate dean for academic programs for the NDSU College of Agriculture, Food Systems and Natural Resources in 2012.
+He was named as the associate dean for academic programs for the NDSU College of Agriculture, Food Systems, and Natural Resources in 2012.

 Buchanan has been chair of the OSU faculty and president of the American Society of Animal Science.
 He has received many awards for teaching including awards from American Society of Animal Science, North American Colleges and Teachers of Agriculture and U.S. Department of Agriculture.

-He and his wife, Cindy, have three children: Michael, Peter and Amy.
+He and his wife, Cindy, have three children: Michael, Peter, and Amy.